24/7 Support Line - Call Now

 Long-term, drinking alcohol regularly causes effects on the body that last longer and are often worse.
 Due to liver damage, people can notice changes like their face staying red or puffy, getting spider lines on their skin, and their eyes and skin turning yellow.

-A person who drinks alcohol for a long time may also lose or gain a lot of weight and generally look unhealthy, usually because they don't eat well.
+A person suffering Alcohol Use Disorder (AUD) for a long time loses or gains a lot of weight and generally look unhealthy, usually because they don't eat well.
 Sexual dysfunction, especially in males, is common and could be associated with the intoxication itself or the increased levels of estrogen due to hormone imbalance.
 Muscle weakness and trembling, especially in the hands, are also physical signs.
 If you notice these long-term effects in someone, it may mean that this person has a past of heavy drinking and needs medical help and support.

 Other physical signs can be considered way more specific, and that will depend on the short- and long-term effects and the organ or system affected: